Secure Pages and Forms

 Linking Policy and Disclaimer

-This Internet site contains hypertext links to information created and maintained by other organizations.
+This website contains hypertext links to information created and maintained by other organizations.
 These links are provided for your convenience.
-The Federal Trade Commission does not control or guarantee the accuracy, relevance, timeliness, or completeness of any information or privacy policies posted on the sites we link to.
-Further, links to particular items in hypertext do not reflect their importance, and should not be considered an endorsement of the organizations sponsoring the sites, the views expressed on the sites, or the products or services offered on the sites.
+The FTC does not control or guarantee the accuracy, relevance, timeliness, or completeness of any information or privacy policies posted on the sites to which we link.
+Further, links to particular items in hypertext do not reflect their importance and should not be considered an endorsement of the organizations sponsoring the sites, the views expressed on the sites, or the products or services offered on the sites.

 Data Quality Act (Section 515)